dmcouncil/gem_fresh/README.md

 ## Setup

-Create a file called GemFresh.rb in the root directory of your application.
+Create `config/initializers/gem_fresh.rb` for your Rails application.
 Fill it out like this:

     # Any gems that you put in the Gemfile should also be listed here.
     # The rake metrics:outdated_gems task calculates which gems are